-All allegations against staff (including supply teachers) and volunteers must be reported to the Head of School in the first instance.
+All allegations against staff (including supply teachers) and volunteers must be reported to the Head of School / Principal in the first instance.
 The person against whom the allegation is made should not be notified at this point.

-The full procedures for dealing with allegations against staff can be found in Part 4 of Keeping Children Safe in Education 2021, and Part 7 of the London Child Protection Procedures 2017.
+The full procedures for dealing with allegations against staff can be found in Part 4 of Keeping Children Safe in Education 2022, and Part 7 of London Child Protection Procedures available online.